 –––––––

 Three weeks ago now, my dad died.
-As it goes with deaths, Ive had moments where it’s been difficult to get used to a new kind of life.
+As it goes with deaths, I’ve had moments where it’s been difficult to get used to a new kind of life.

 Moments like yesterday when I built a really cool train track for the boys.
 What made it cool was all of the bridges.
 The piers for these bridges were granddad’s Christmas present to the boys.
 It was less than a month ago that dad and I were in the shop cutting and sanding the piers.
-I really wanted to FaceTime him so he could see the boys enjoying them.

 On Tuesdays and Fridays I hang out with the boys all day.
 Before he died, I would give dad a call after the boys woke from their naps.
 Now I’ve got to find something to do after naps and before dinner.